 Deciding whether to upgrade your laptop or simply buy a new one is a big decision.
 For most of us, a laptop is an essential tool - for work and for play - so things like speed and memory are a huge deal.

-While conventional wisdom may fall into the “buy a new one” camp, replacing some parts or making a few changes can save the DIY-er a lot of money or give you a few extra months while you wait for the right time to upgrade.
+While conventional wisdom may fall into the “buy a new one” camp, replacing some parts or making a few changes can save the DIY-er a lot of money or give you a few extra months while you wait for the best time to buy a new laptop

 Whether you’re hoping for better graphics, more RAM, or faster processing power, here's what you need to know before you start upgrading your laptop: